 Strategic implications for US policy and regional stability

-Tension is still very high.
-Iran has said it will show “zero restraint” if their energy facilities are hit again.
-The markets and diplomats will be looking for more attacks or agreements to limit them, as the United States tries to support its allies while also avoiding a wider war.
+Things are still tense, and Iran has said it will have "zero restraint” if their energy facilities are attacked again.
+The markets and people who work in diplomacy will be watching for more attacks or agreements to limit them, while the US tries to support its allies and avoid a larger war.